Selah Season | Purpose Life Church

 Refining Vision

 Invite God to speak into your personal and ministry vision.
-Write out what He is clarifying, shifting, or confirming.
+Write out what He is clarifying, shifting, or confirming in you.

 Week 04